Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 Renewable Energy Policies: Policies promoting the transition to renewable energy sources can influence natural gas prices by altering the demand for gas-fired power generation.
 Increased deployment of renewables can reduce the need for natural gas and exert downward pressure on prices.

 So, more renewables in the UK and more electricity generated in the UK by renewables means that the demand for gas decreases and the prices will come down.
-With the recent news that about 40% of the UK’s energy is now coming from renewables, there is hope that this will further drive the gas price down.
+With the recent news that about 40% of the UK’s energy comes from renewables, there is hope that this will further drive the gas price down.

 Graph 3 – The one that matters

-When it comes to considering the choice to embrace renewables and power your home with clean energy like solar power, perhaps only one graph really matters.
+When considering embracing renewables and powering your home with clean energy like solar power, perhaps only one graph really matters.

 Caption – Climate.gov graph of global surface temperature since records began